Languages of Ukraine: Regional languages

+Ethnologue lists 40 minority languages and dialects in Ukraine; nearly all are native to the former Soviet Union.

-As a result of legislation entitled the 'Bill on the principles of the state language policy", which was adopted by the Verkhovna Rada in August 2012, languages spoken by at least 10% of an oblast's population were made possible to be elevated to the status of 'regional language'.
+As a result of legislation entitled the "Bill on the principles of the state language policy", which was adopted by the Verkhovna Rada in August 2012, languages spoken by at least 10% of an oblast's population were made possible to be elevated to the status of 'regional language'.
 Whilst Ukrainian remained the country's only 'official' language nationwide, other languages, dependent on their adoption by oblast authorities, became accepted mediums of communication in education, local government offices, courts and official correspondence.

 In February 2014, the Verkhovna Rada abolished the law on regional languages.
 In spite of this, then Acting President Oleksandr Turchynov refused to sign this decision.
 In October 2014 the Constitutional Court of Ukraine started reviewing the constitutionality of the law, and on 28 February 2018 it ruled the law unconstitutional.
 According to the Council of Europe, this act fails to achieve fair protection of the linguistic rights of minorities.

+On 7 June 2024, the Cabinet of Ministers of Ukraine approved the list of minority languages recognised as endangered.

 Foreign languages

-English is the primary foreign language taught in Ukraine.
-According to online polls, as many as 50% of Ukrainians can speak English.
+A survey conducted in July 2023 found that almost 44% of respondents said they did not know English at all.
+At the same time, 26.9% of respondents said they could understand some words and simple phrases, but could not read, write or speak English at all.
+19.2% of Ukrainians said they could read, write or speak some English, but not well.
+Among those surveyed, 7.5% can read, write and speak English, but not fluently.
+In contrast, only 1.1% of respondents are fluent in English.

+Surveys using alternative methodolgy

+According to research data from the Kyiv National Linguistic University, currently not displayed on its website but preserved, in particular, on ‘accessed.on.Academia.edu’, as of 2009, a somewhat different picture was observed in the use of Ukrainian and Russian languages in everyday communication by Ukrainian citizens.

+Also, earlier in 2008, according to Gallup Institute research, it was found that 83% of Ukrainian citizens chose to fill out (and did fill out) a questionnaire in Russian.
+The methodology was that the survey was not related to the topic of language, but the questionnaires themselves were in three versions: in Russian, Ukrainian, and English.
+Thus, a result was achieved that was not related to the national or ideological identification of the respondents, with the results presented in the table above.